kamilburda/batcher/docs/sections/Usage.md

 Before the export, you can apply a multitude of *procedures* to each layer, such as scaling or background insertion.

-You can exclude layers from being exported based on one or more *constraints*, e.g. only visible layers or only layer groups.
+You can exclude layers from being exported based on one or more *constraints*, e.g. only visible layers or only group layers.

 Procedures and constraints can be a powerful way to adjust the export to your heart's content.
 You can take a look at a few [examples](Customization.md#examples) to get started.